Homeowner Assistance Program Overview

 Program Overview

-The Restore Louisiana Homeowner Assistance Program provides grant funding to homeowners affected by 2020-21 Storms for home repairs, reconstruction, and/or reimbursement for repairs already completed.
+The Restore Louisiana Homeowner Assistance Program provides grant funding to homeowners affected by 2020-21 Storms for home repairs, reconstruction and/or reimbursement for repairs already completed.

 The program is administered by the Louisiana Office of Community Development and is funded by the U.S. Department of Housing and Urban Development through federal appropriations of Community Development Block Grant-Disaster Recovery (CDBG-DR) funds.